veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/radio-button.md

-{
-"name" : "radio-button",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Is a control that allows the user to choose only one of a predefined set of options", "platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 A radio button is a button that can be either checked or unchecked.
 A user can tap the button to check or uncheck it.
 It can also be checked using the checked property.
 Use an element with a radio-group attribute to group a set of radio buttons.
 When radio buttons are inside a radio group, exactly one radio button in the group can be checked at any time.
 If a radio button is not placed in a group, they will all have the ability to be checked at the same time.